 Watch all the action LIVE here

 World’s Toughest Mudder is the most extreme, insane, imposing, pulse-pounding, heart-stopping 24-hour obstacle course challenge on the planet.
 The man, woman and team that completes the most 5-mile course laps at this outsized event in a 24 hour period will be crowned champion.
 Individuals and teams who complete 25, 50, 75, or 100 miles will be honored for their efforts.
-World's Toughest Mudder is open to athletes of all levels.
-However, to be a contender for prize money competitors must be a top finisher at a 2018 Toughest Mudder event.
+Not only will the Male & Female winners receive a cool $10,000 in prize money, but they will also be crowned the Toughest Mudder on the planet.

 Buy Your Ticket

 8750 Campbellton Fairburn Rd, Fairburn, GA 30213 (Google Maps)